simplecrawler/simplecrawler/README.markdown

 * `fetcherror` ( queueItem, response )
 Fired when an alternate 400 or 500 series HTTP status code is returned for a request.
+* `fetchtimeout` ( queueItem, crawlerTimeoutValue )
+Fired when a request time exceeds the internal crawler threshold.
 * `fetchclienterror` ( queueItem, errorData )
 Fired when a request dies locally for some reason.
 The error data is returned as the second parameter.